LeoNatan/LNPopupController/README.md

 See a video of the modern popup look & feel [here](https://vimeo.com/194064291) and a video of the classic popup look & feel [here](https://vimeo.com/137020302).

 Once a popup bar is presented with a content view controller, the user can swipe or tap the popup bar at any point to present the popup.
-After finishing, the user dismisses the popup by either swiping or tapping the close button.
+After finishing, the user dismisses the popup by either swiping or tapping the popup close button.

 The framework is intended to be very generic and work in most situations, so it is implemented as a category over `UIViewController`.
 Each view controller can present a popup bar, docked to a bottom view.
-For `UITabBarController` subclasses, the default dock view is the tab bar.
+For `UITabBarController` subclasses, the default docking view is the tab bar.
-For `UINavigationController` subclasses, the default dock view is the toolbar.
+For `UINavigationController` subclasses, the default docking view is the toolbar.
 For other classes, the popup bar is presented at the bottom of the screen.
 View controller subclasses can provide their own docking views.

 The framework correctly maintains the safe area insets of the container controller’s view and its child controllers, as the popup bar is presented and dismissed.